Brinda-Appasandra/middleWare/pics/README.md

 * What are the Docker components and describe them?
 * What does docker exec do?
 Provide a pseudo-code example and explain what it does

-## Session 28-Oct-2022 Introduction to Spring Boot
+## Session 17-Oct-2022 Introduction to Spring and Spring Boot

 * Background: Spring Framework - History & components
 * Spring ← → Spring Boot